Sal Cannella (American football): Seattle Seahawks

 On August 21, 2023, Canella signed with the Seattle Seahawks.
 He was waived on August 27.

 On October 10, 2023, the Minnesota Vikings hosted Cannella for a workout, but no deal was reached.

 Arlington Renegades (second stint)

 On February 25, 2024, Cannella re-signed with the Renegades.
 Cannella finished the season and led the league with a career-high six receiving touchdowns.
 He finished first among tight ends with 497 receiving yards and 53 catches.

 Tampa Bay Buccaneers

 Cannella signed with the Tampa Bay Buccaneers on July 25, 2024.
 He was waived on August 27.

 Arlington Renegades

 On February 25, 2025, Cannella re-signed with the Renegades.
 On June 2, Cannella was selected to the All-UFL Team.

 Cleveland Browns

 On June 19, 2025, Cannella signed with the Cleveland Browns of the National Football League.
 He was waived on August 24 and re-signed to the practice squad three days later.
+After spending the first 16 weeks of the season on the practice squad, Cannella was elevated to the active roster for the Browns' Week 17 game against the Pittsburgh Steelers and made his regular-season debut in that game, catching two passes for 11 yards.

+Cannella signed a reserve/future contract with Cleveland on January 5, 2026.
+On May 9, Cannella was waived by the Browns.

+St. Louis Battlehawks

+On May 19, 2026, Cannella signed with the St. Louis Battlehawks.